-The example financial statements illustrate a statement of profit or loss and other comprehensive (i.e. a single statement).
-A two statement presentation is shown in Appendix B.
+The example financial statements illustrate a statement of profit or loss and other comprehensive income (i.e. a single statement).
+A two statement presentation is shown in Appendix B of our example listed public financial statements.

 This statement of profit or loss and other comprehensive income format illustrates an example of the 'nature of expense method'.
-See Appendix A for a format illustrating the 'function of expense' or 'cost of sales' method.
+See Appendix A of our example listed public financial statements for a format illustrating the 'function of expense' or 'cost of sales' method.

 This statement of profit or loss and other comprehensive income presents an 'operating profit' subtotal, which is commonly seen but is not required or defined in AASB's.
 Where this subtotal is provided, the figure disclosed should include items that would normally be considered to be operating.
-It is inappropriate to exclude items clearly related to operations (e.g. inventory write-downs and restructuring and relocation expenses) on the basis that they do not occur regularly or are unusual in amount (see AASB 101 Basis for Conclusions paragraph 56).
+It is inappropriate to exclude items clearly related to operations (eg inventory write-downs and restructuring and relocation expenses) on the basis that they do not occur regularly or are unusual in amount (see AASB 101 Basis for Conclusions paragraph 56).